zyn-org/zyn/README.md

 - **Debuggability**: Text-based message headers for easy debugging
 - **Scalability**: Designed for handling thousands of concurrent connections
 - **Future-proof**: Versioned protocol with explicit evolution path

+## ⚠️ Project Status

+**Current Version: 0.1.0 (Alpha)**

+Zyn is in active development and currently in **alpha** stage.
+While the core functionality is working and tested, please note:

+- 🔧 **APIs may change** before reaching 1.0.0 - Breaking changes may occur as we refine the protocol and interfaces based on community feedback
+- 🧪 **Evaluation and development use** - Suitable for testing, proof-of-concepts, and non-production environments
+- 📣 **Community feedback welcome** - We're actively seeking input to improve Zyn before stabilizing the 1.0.0 API

+If you're interested in using Zyn in production, we encourage you to get involved, provide feedback, and help shape the future of the project!

 ## 📞 Community